IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 - No encryption is required for token refresh requests.
 - Responses are encrypted only if the HTTP status code is 200.
 Otherwise, responses are not encrypted.
-- To decrypt responses, you need to use the `refresh_response_key` value returned in the [POST /token/generate](post-token-generate.md) or `POST /token/refresh` response from which the refresh token in the request is returned.
+- To decrypt responses, the `refresh_response_key` value returned in the [POST /token/generate](post-token-generate.md) or `POST /token/refresh` response from which the refresh token in the request is returned.
 - If you send a refresh token from a v1 `token/generate` response in the request, the response will not be encrypted.

 ### Path Parameters